IBM/presto-hudi-workshop/docs/lab-2/README.md

     save(s"$basePath/$morTableName");
 ```

 Now when we query both tables in the Presto CLI, we see that the RO and RT MoR tables are once again in line.
 Check the Minio UI to see that we've created a compaction commit.
+(TODO insert screenshot)

 ```sh
 presto:default> select commit_num, fare, begin_lon, begin_lat, ts from mor_trips_table_ro;